 Through the BESTSELLER FOUNDATION, we have also launched the Young Environment Ambassador Award, which annually recognizes three exceptional young people for their environmental contributions, and teamed up with Race for Oceans to support their work around ocean waste, enabling them to go global.
 In India, your purchases have made it possible for us to fund the Centre for Environment Education (CEE), an organization focused on educating the next generation of planet-first ambassadors; Harisu Dala, a social impact group that upskill and empower female waste pickers in Bengaluru; Waste Warriors, a non-profit helping waste pickers in the Himalayas and the World Wildlife Fund, which is campaigning to end ghost fishing gear.

 Even though we are a big company now, we still remember where we came from.
-So every year, we proudly fund and support community projects in Brande, Denmark, where our HQ is based.
-In 2021, we sponsored five different initiatives in Brande, from sports clubs that use riding as physiotherapy for the disabled to free sewing lessons where community residents can learn to make and mend their own clothes.
-Organizations can apply each year with winners chosen on the basis of projects that will have the most positive impact on Brande and the local area, as well as those that spark the most pride within BESTSELLER.
+So every year, we proudly fund and support community projects around Brande, Denmark, where our HQ is located.
+In 2022, we sponsored 8 different initiatives in Brande, Ikast and Herning from clubs to sporting tournaments.
+We sponsored for example the Nordic Scoot Championship, the Ikast Badminton Club and the handball club HC Midtjylland.